 1. Customizable Experience

-When you work with a boutique agency, all the benefits of working with a close-knit team of professionals, typically under one roof, are at your disposal.
+When you work with a boutique marketing agency, all the benefits of working with a close-knit team of professionals, typically under one roof, are at your disposal.
 Small agencies rarely have more than one location, and as the client, you are likely to meet all collaborators on your project within the first few meetings if you did not meet them at the very beginning.
 The questions, comments, and changes you expect to encounter when creating a marketing campaign will likely be handled by this same group of people from start to finish.

 2. A Team that Functions as a Unit